Academic Catalog

 Restriction(s): Enrollment limited to students with a class of Senior; enrollment is limited to Undergraduate level students; enrollment limited to students in the College of Engineering.

-CMT 5030 Facilities Management Principles Cr.
+CMT 5030 Facilities and Management Principles Cr.
 3

 Restriction(s): Enrollment limited to students in the College of Engineering.